 Effective January 1, 2023, the Deferred Compensation Plan is available to eligible team members or those eligible due to their prior Savings Restoration Plan participation.
 The Deferred Compensation Plan was established to restore deferral opportunities and matching contributions lost because of statutory limits in the Retirement Savings Plan.
 Specifically, the Deferred Compensation Plan allows eligible participants to defer a portion of their pre-tax compensation, including ACIP awards, and receive matching contributions from us that would have been available under the Retirement Savings Plan if the Internal Revenue Service statutory limit did not exist.
 LTIP Award payouts are not eligible for deferral under the Deferred Compensation Plan.
 Each participant may annually defer to his or her Deferred Compensation Plan account any portion of the compensation that he or she cannot defer under the Retirement Savings Plan due to the statutory limit.
 Participants are able to defer up to 50% of base compensation and up to 80% of incentive compensation.
 We provide each participant with a matching contribution of 100% on the first 5% of pay contributed.
 These matching contributions are reduced by the maximum matching contribution available to the participant under the Retirement Savings Plan.
 In addition, all participants who maintain a retirement income account within the Retirement Savings Plan also maintain a separate retirement income account within the Deferred Compensation Plan.
-We provide to each holder of a retirement income account an annual contribution equal to a percentage of the amount of the participant's annual compensation in excess of the Internal Revenue Service statutory limit determined based on age and length of service.
-These contributions range from 3% to 6% of the amount of the participant's compensation in excess of that limit.
+We generally provide to each holder of a retirement income account an annual contribution equal to 3% of the participant's annual compensation in excess of the Internal Revenue Service statutory limit, except the contribution may be up to 6% for certain participants who have received grandparented treatment, including Ms. Parmentier and Mr. Leonti, who receive contributions of 4%.
 All deferrals and contributions are made under the Deferred Compensation Plan by accounting entry rather than any physical exchange of cash or common stock.
 Participants also accrue earnings, on an accounting-entry basis, on deferrals based on the performance of various investment fund choices and on contributions based on the performance of our common stock.
 Participants are our unsecured creditors for their respective account balances.
-Account balances in the Deferred Compensation Plan are paid as indicated in the table below and all contributions, earnings, withdrawals, distributions, and aggregate balances for the Named Executive Officers participating in the Deferred Compensation Plan are included in the Nonqualified Deferred Compensation for Fiscal Year 2024 table.
+Account balances in the Deferred Compensation Plan are paid as indicated in the table below and all contributions, earnings, withdrawals, distributions, and aggregate balances for the Named Executive Officers participating in the Deferred Compensation Plan are included in the Nonqualified Deferred Compensation for Fiscal Year 2025 table.